skasimalla/autoops/README.md

 # AutoOps

-During my time at Citi, had the opportunity to work on a Big-data operations team for a brief period.
+During my time at a major multi national bank, had the opportunity to work on a Big-data operations team for a brief period.
 Much of the work was manual, like opening a Service Now ticket/email and running those commands on the Unix terminal and pasting the output back on the ticket/email.

 Being a developer who loves automation and HATES manual work I longed for an "Operations Automation" tool that made my life easier.